minprog/platforms/code_tools/2 type_checkers/index.md

 Now `numbers` is defined as a list of integers, and through that `number` will be of type `int` too.

 Let's take a quick look at `dict`.
-Dictionaries are generic over two types, their keys and values.
+Dictionaries have two types, their keys and values.
 This is how that can be annotated:

     grades: dict[str, int] = {"Martijn": 7, "Marleen": 8}